What Is a Prenup?

-For those who might own a business, a prenuptial agreement is a great option to better protect those interests.
-Business assets can be included in prenuptial agreements, so should the marriage come to an end, you can breathe easier about the future of your business.
+For those who might own a business, a prenuptial agreement is a great option to protect those interests better.
+Business assets can be included in prenuptial agreements, so should the marriage end, you can breathe easier about the future of your business.

 Pro: Prevent Debt From Transferring

-Debt that is acquired during a marriage is often divided in a divorce, while debts that were acquired prior to a marriage are not up for distribution.
-Having a prenuptial agreement in place can protect you or your spouse from certain debts that accrue throughout the relationship.
+Debt acquired during a marriage is often divided in a divorce, while debts acquired before marriage are not up for distribution.
+A prenuptial agreement can protect you or your spouse from certain debts that accrue throughout the relationship.

 For example, you may have an agreement that student debt accrued due to one spouse going back to school is their responsibility should you divorce.
 A prenuptial agreement solidifies that agreement and prevents you from sharing some of that debt with the other spouse.